Founding Chairman of the Board of SBMT and Brain Mapping Foundation, Scientific Director of SBMT and Brain Mapping Foundation,

 Babak was Director of Research and Development in the Department of Neurosurgery at City of Hope Comprehensive Cancer Center where he established collaboration with NASA and published and pioneered the technique for using NASA multiwall carbon nanotubes to activate macrophages for brain cancer immunotherapy.
 While at City of Hope, he received NASA Tech Brief Award for his pioneering work on sniffing cancer cells using NASA’s electronic nose.

-In 2010, he joined Department of Neurosurgery at Cedars Sinai Medical Center as a research scientist where he developed partnership between Cedars-Sinai and NASA and established a clinical trial using NASA UV imaging for intraoperative brain mapping.
-He also patented a technology to microwave brain cancer, which was approval by the FDA for soft tissue; the technology also could be used for brain, liver, head and neck, prostate and breast cancer.
-He was also Scientific a Director and a Chief Strategy Officer (CSO) at California Neurosurgical Institute from 2015-2017 where he co-authored a nanoneurosurgery paper in Nature-Scientific Reports.
+In 2010, he joined the Department of Neurosurgery at Cedars Sinai Medical Center as a research scientist where he developed a partnership between Cedars-Sinai and NASA and established a clinical trial using NASA UV imaging for intraoperative brain mapping.
+He also patented technology to microwave brain cancer, which was approved by the FDA for soft tissue; the technology also could be used for brain, liver, head and neck, prostate, and breast cancer.
+He was also Scientific Director and a Chief Strategy Officer (CSO) at California Neurosurgical Institute from 2015-2017 where he co-authored a nano-neurosurgery paper inNature-Scientific Reports.

 He has established a new publication with PLoSOne, which is called PLoSOne_ NeuroMapping & Therapeutics, which he serves as editor-in-chief and was the force behind 3 successful NeuroImage-Brain Mapping and Therapeutics special issues.
-He is the editor of the inaugural Textbook of Nanoneuroscience and Nanoneurosurgery, published by, Taylor & Francis (2013) and the editor of the inaugural Neurophotonic and Brain Mapping (2017).
+He is the editor of the inaugural Textbook of Nanoneuroscience and Nanoneurosurgery, published by, Taylor & Francis (2013), and the editor of the inaugural Neurophotonic and Brain Mapping (2017).